yihaochen/FlashSync/README.md

 1. FLASH plot and particle files
     * `XXX_plt_cnt_####`
     * `XXX_part_####`
+2. Software and library
-2. python installation, including `h5py` and `astropy`
+    * python, including `h5py` and `astropy`
-3. yt installation
+    * my (slightly modified) version of [`yt`](https://github.com/yihaochen/yt)
-4. MPI and HDF5 installaion
+    * MPI and HDF5
-5. The scripts in this repository
+3. The scripts in this repository

 Everything should be setup on cetus.
-You will need to use my Anaconda environment on cetus.
+You can use my Anaconda environment on the cetus cluster.

 ```
 source /home/ychen/anaconda3/etc/profile.d/conda.sh